PENGUINLIONG/spirq-rs/README.md

     // Combine sampled image and separated sampler states if they are bound
     // to the same binding point.
     .combine_img_samplers(true)
+    // Specialize the constant at `SpecID=3` with unsigned integer 7.
+The
+    // constants specialized here won't be listed in the result entry point's
+    // variable list.
+    .specialize(3, ConstantValue::U32(7))
     // Do the work.
     .reflect()
     .unwrap();